mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 ## Differences from Plumtree/HyParView

-There are some noteworthy differences in the protocol described and the published Plumtree/HyParView protocols.
-There might be some more differences in minor details, but this document is written from a practical implementer's point of view.
+There are some noteworthy值得注意 differences in the protocol described and the published Plumtree/HyParView protocols.
+There might be some more differences in minor details, but this document is written from a practical实际 implementer's point of view.

 Membership Management protocol:
 - The node views are managed with proximity awareness.
-The HyParView protocol has no provisions for proximity, these come from GoCast's implementation of proximity aware overlays; but note that we don't use UDP for RTT measurements and the increased `C_rand` to increase fault-tolerance at the price of some optimization.
+The HyParView protocol has no provisions规定 for proximity, these come from GoCast's implementation of proximity aware overlays; but note that we don't use UDP for RTT measurements and the increased `C_rand` to increase fault-tolerance at the price of some optimization.
-- Joining nodes don't get to get all A connections by kicking out extant nodes, as this would result in overlay instability in periods of high churn.
+- Joining nodes don't get to get all A connections by kicking out extant现存 nodes, as this would result in overlay instability in periods of high churn高流失率.
 Instead, nodes ensure that the first few links are created even if they oversubscribe their fanout, but they don't go out of their way to create remaining links beyond the necessary `C_rand` links.
   Nodes later bring the active list to balance with a stabilization protocol.
-  Also noteworthy is that only `C_rand` `JOIN` messages are propagated with a random walk; the remaining joins are considered near joins and handled with normal `NEIGHBOR` requests.
+  Also noteworthy值得注意 is that only `C_rand` `JOIN` messages are propagated with a random walk; the remaining joins are considered near joins and handled with normal `NEIGHBOR` requests.
   In short, the Join protocol is reworked, with the influence of GoCast.
 - There is no active view stabilization/optimization protocol in HyParView.
-This is very much influenced from GoCast, where the protocol allows oversubscribing and later drops extraneous connections and replaces nodes for proximity optimization.
+This is very much influenced影响 from GoCast, where the protocol allows oversubscribing and later drops extraneous无关 connections and replaces nodes for proximity optimization.
-- `NEIGHBOR` messages play a dual role in the proposed protocol implementation, as they can be used for establishing active links and retrieving membership lists.
+- `NEIGHBOR` messages play a dual role in the proposed倡议 protocol implementation, as they can be used for establishing active links and retrieving membership lists.
 - There is no connectivity check in HyParView and retires with reduced TTLs, but this is incredibly important in a world full of NAT.
 - There is no `LEAVE` provision in HyParView.

 Broadcast protocol:
 - `IHAVE` messages are aggregated and lazily pushed via a background timer.
 Plumtree eagerly pushes `IHAVE` messages, which is wasteful and loses the opportunity for aggregation.
-  The authors do suggest lazy aggregation as a possible optimization nonetheless.
+The authors do suggest lazy aggregation as a possible optimization nonetheless尽管如此.
 - `GRAFT` messages similarly aggregate multiple message requests.
-- Missing messages and overlay repair are managed by a single background timer instead of creating timers left and right for every missing message; that's impractical from an implementation point of view, at least in Go.
+- Missing messages and overlay repair are managed by a single background timer instead of creating timers left and right for every missing message; that's impractical不切实际 from an implementation point of view, at least in Go.
 - There is no provision for eager overlay repair on `NeighborDown` messages in Plumtree.